 To supplement coursework, the IES Abroad Paris Summer Beginning Language Program includes field study visits to many sites of historic significance in Paris.
 Destinations may include:

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Paris, it will feel like home.

 Apartments – A limited number of apartments are available for an additional fee.
 Internet access is available via Ethernet cable.
 Rooms are single studios, and each apartment has a private bathroom and small kitchenette.
 An IES Abroad Resident Assistant lives on-site.
 Meals are not included.